SvenWalter201/GodotPathfinding/README.md

-# GodotMathViz
+# GodotPathfinding

-A simple Visualization Tool for mathematical surfaces.
+A simple Pathfinding Library Plugin using GDNative for the Godot Game Engine.

+Currently implemented algorithms:
+- A*